An Australian retailer needing unified reporting across NetSuite, eCommerce, stores and marketing

 The Outcome

-Month-end reduced from 5+ days to under 2 days.
-Finance reports from a single source with confidence.
-Operational teams have self-service SuiteQL reports.
-The governance framework means new integrations are built with data ownership defined upfront.
+Month-end dropped from more than five days to under two.
+Finance reports from one source.
+Operational teams run their own SuiteQL reports without queueing behind anyone.
+The governance framework means every new integration starts with data ownership already settled.